Rodolfo Castro Player Props: Pirates vs. Reds

-The Pittsburgh Pirates and Rodolfo Castro, who went 2-for-6 with a home run and four RBI last time out, battle Luke Weaver and the Cincinnati Reds at PNC Park, Thursday at 6:35 PM ET.
+After going 0-for-3 in his most recent game, Rodolfo Castro and the Pittsburgh Pirates face the Cincinnati Reds (who will start Graham Ashcraft) at 6:35 PM ET on Friday.

-In his last game, he racked up four RBI (going 2-for-6 with a home run) against the Rockies.
+In his last game he had a hitless performance (0-for-3) against the Reds.

 Rodolfo Castro Game Info & Props vs. the Reds